JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-connect-to-apis.md

 #### Send and receive messages from a WebSocket {initial-collapse-state="collapsed"}

-Consider developing a chat platform for iOS and Android using Kotlin Multiplatform Mobile.
+Consider developing a chat platform for iOS and Android using Kotlin Multiplatform.
 Let's see how you can implement sending and receiving messages from a WebSocket.

 For this purpose, define a common logic that you don't need to duplicate in all platform modules –